Konczer/UncertaintyTheory/StatisticalGames/Blog/README.md

 - Every Player can choose from (a possibly different) finite set of Actions
 - Outcomes of the Game can depend on all Players' chosen Action
 - Players can NOT communicate with each other
-- Players can "Randomise" their strategies if desirable
+- Players can "randomise" their strategies if desirable
-- Players are "Rational", meaning they are aiming to maximise their [Expected Utility](https://plato.stanford.edu/entries/rationality-normative-utility/)
+- Players are "rational", meaning they are aiming to maximise their *[Expected Utility](https://plato.stanford.edu/entries/rationality-normative-utility/)*
+   - *utility* is the Players' subjective quantity associated to the possible consequences of the Game.
+(The theory does not restrict Players' utility judgements but they are public i.e. known for all others.)
-- All above property (including every Players' Action dependent Payoff) is Common Knowledge
+- All above property (including every Players' action dependent payoffs or utilities) is *common knowledge*
     - meaning every Player knows, and every Player knows that every (other) Player knows, etc.

 ### What is NOT Game Theory?

 There are a few frequent misconceptions about Game Theory, which I would address at this point:

-"Game Theory assumes selfish players":
+- It is NOT the case that "Game Theory assumes selfish players":
-In the [dictionary sense](https://www.merriam-webster.com/dictionary/selfish): "concerned excessively or exclusively with oneself: seeking or concentrating on one's own advantage, pleasure, or well-being without regard for others" this is not the case.
+    - In the [dictionary sense](https://www.merriam-webster.com/dictionary/selfish) of the meaning:  "concerned excessively or exclusively with oneself, seeking or concentrating on one's own advantage, pleasure, or well-being without regard for others" this does not apply to game theory.
 This is because any Player's utilities associated with possible outcomes are subjective and can incorporate other Players' welfare.
-For instance, swapping players' payoff functions in any two-player game would result in a perfectly valid new game in which both players are completely altruistic and concerned only about the other's welfare.
+For instance, swapping Players' payoff functions in any two-player game would result in a perfectly valid new game in which both players are completely altruistic and concerned only about the other Player's welfare.

-"Game Theory is formalised Machiavellianism":
+- It is NOT the case that "Game Theory is formalised Machiavellianism":
-Again, if we take the [dictionary definition](https://www.merriam-webster.com/dictionary/Machiavellianism): "the view that politics is amoral and that any means however unscrupulous can justifiably be used in achieving political power", then we see that Game Theory suggest Machiavellian strategies only if the Player's only concern is control and power.
+    - Again, if we take the [dictionary definition](https://www.merriam-webster.com/dictionary/Machiavellianism): "the view that politics is amoral and that any means however unscrupulous can justifiably be used in achieving political power", then we see that game theory suggest Machiavellian strategies only if the Player's sole concern is control and power.
 If the Player has other values, this will change her strategy through her utilities.

-"Game Theory is grounded in Utilitarianism":
+- It is NOT the case that "Game Theory is grounded in Utilitarianism":
-In Game Theory, utility functions and utility matrices are subjective, personal and even their units ($\text{util}_1, \text{util}_2,\dots$) are not harmonised.
-This means that the slogan of utilitarianism: "greatest good for the greatest number", is not automatically compatible with the Game Theoretic framework.
-(Because adding the utilities of different agents does not respect the invariances present in Game Theory.)
+    - In Game Theory, utility functions and utility matrices are subjective, personal and even their units ($\text{util}_1, \text{util}_2,\dots$) are not harmonised.
+This means that the slogan of utilitarianism: "greatest good for the greatest number", is not automatically compatible with the game theoretic framework.
+(Because adding the utilities of different Players does not respect the invariances present in game theory.)

-"Game Theory can be used only for simple games of entertainment":
+- It is NOT the case that "Game Theory can be used only for simple games of entertainment":
-Unless the Expected Utility Hypothesis happens to be valid, a surprisingly wide variety of problems can be addressed by game theory.
-This includes social fields: Economics, Politics, Military theory, Sociology, etc. And non-human-related fields such as Biology, Control theory, Artificial Intelligence (Reinforcement Learning, Neural Networks), etc.
+    - A surprisingly wide variety of problems can be addressed by game theory, until the Expected Utility Hypothesis holds.
+This includes social fields: Economics, Politics, Military theory, Sociology, etc. And non-human-related fields such as Biology, Control theory, Artificial Intelligence (Reinforcement Learning, Neural Networks), etc. (See a brief summary of uses on [Wikipedia](https://en.wikipedia.org/wiki/Game_theory#General_and_applied_uses), and related fields to Statistical Games in the ["Brief introduction"](https://arxiv.org/pdf/2402.15892#section.1).)

 ### Prototypical example: